Leon Haywood: Career

 He found only sporadic success as a singer, including with "It's Got to Be Mellow" and "Keep It in the Family".
 After recording for Columbia Records, he moved over to MCA Records.
 He emerged as a star in the 1970s by modifying his style to incorporate the emerging funk and disco idioms.
-Haywood joined 20th Century Records in 1974 and was immediately successful, notably with "I Want'a Do Something Freaky to You" (R&B No. 7/Pop No. 15, 1975), "Strokin' (Pt.
-II)" (R&B No. 13, 1976) and "Party" (R&B No. 24, 1978).
-In 1980, Haywood revived the shuffle beat of 1950s rock and roll with "Don't Push It Don't Force It" (R&B No. 2 and Pop No. 49).
+Haywood joined 20th Century Records in 1974 and was immediately successful, notably with "I Want'a Do Something Freaky to You" (R&B, No. 7 and Pop No. 15, 1975), "Strokin' (Pt.
+II)" (R&B, No. 13, 1976) and "Party" (R&B, No. 24, 1978).
+In 1980, Haywood revived the shuffle beat of 1950s rock and roll with "Don't Push It Don't Force It" (R&B, No. 2 and Pop, No. 49).
 This single also reached No. 12 in the UK Singles Chart, where he is considered a one-hit wonder.

 Haywood is credited with writing the 1981 hit "She's a Bad Mama Jama" by Carl Carlton, which he produced in his own studio.
 In 1983, he released the album It's Me Again, which featured a couple minor R&B hits.
 His last R&B chart record was "Tenderoni" (No. 22) in 1984, but the accompanying album, Now and Then went unreleased (although the single was featured on a similarly-titled compilation album, Then & Now, which surfaced five years later).
 After a few more chart singles, for Casablanca Records and Modern Records, Haywood's output failed to excite the public's taste.
 In the late 1980s, he became associated in an executive/production capacity with the Los Angeles-based Edge Records.
 From the 1980s, he produced blues albums by Jimmy McCracklin, Clay Hammond, Ronnie Lovejoy, Buddy Ace and others on his own Evejim Records label.